AliceO2Group/QualityControl/doc/Framework.md

 ## Multi-node setups

-During the data-taking Quality Control runs on a distributed computing system.
+During the data-taking, Quality Control runs on a distributed computing system.
 Some QC Tasks are executed on dedicated QC servers, while others run on FLPs and EPNs.
-In the first case, messages coming from Data Sampling should reach QC servers where they are processed.
-In the latter case, locally produced Monitor Objects should be merged on QC servers and then have Checks run on them.
+In the latter case, messages coming from Data Sampling should reach QC servers where they are processed.
+In the first case, locally produced Monitor Objects should be merged on QC servers and then have Checks run on them.
 By **remote QC tasks** we mean those which run on QC servers (**remote machines**), while **local QC Tasks** run on FLPs and EPNs (**local machines**).